muntazirabidi/quant-finance/learning_notes/Statistics-Oxford/Examples/Sheet2_Solution.md

 The $\chi^2$ distribution looks like a normal distribution due to central limit theorem is we increase the degrees of freedom

 <img src="../Confidence Intervals/Code/Figures/chi.png" alt="alt text">

+# Question 7:

+> Ten students were asked to guess the width of a lecture room.
+> Their guesses (in metres)were: 10, 11, 12, 13, 15, 16, 17, 18, 19, 25.
+> The actual width of the room was 13.1 m.
+>
+> - (a) Assuming the data arise from a normal distribution, how would you test whether this distribution has the correct mean?
+State the appropriate null and alternative hypotheses, and any assumptions you need to make for the hypothesis test to be appropriate.
+> - (b) Carry out the test you suggested in (i) and state your conclusions.
+> - (c) Modify your test to test whether the data are from a distribution with a mean value higher than the true value and re-state your conclusions.